-Jacqueline deVries (Chair), Phil Adamo, Bill Green, John Gregg, Don Gustafson, Chris Kimball
+Jacqueline deVries (Chair), Phil Adamo, Bill Green, Don Gustafson, Michael Lansing medieval, modern Europe, United States, and non-Western.

 Nine courses (including HIS 280 and 480).
 At least four of these courses must be upper division.
-A major must have at least one course (either survey or upper level) from each of the four areas: ancient and medieval, modern Europe, U.S., and non-Western.
+A major must have at least one course (either survey or upper level) from each of the four areas: ancient and